Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 * Contain (literature) references to the methods used as well as to other similar or related packages.
-* Make use of appropriate existing packages (e.g., biomaRt, AnnotationDbi, Biostrings) and classes (e.g., ExpressionSet, AnnotatedDataFrame, RangedData, RLE, DNAStringSet), and avoid duplication of functionality available in other Bioconductor packages.
+* Make use of appropriate existing packages (e.g., biomaRt, AnnotationDbi, Biostrings) and classes (e.g., ExpressionSet, AnnotatedDataFrame, GRanges, Rle, DNAStringSet), and avoid duplication of functionality available in other Bioconductor packages.
 * Document data structures used and, if different from data structures used by similar packages, explain why a different data structure was used.